AN OLD HEBREW DIALECT

 THE LETTER AND SOUND “O”

-O is a feminine word sound.
-It always denotes an open sound, and is found in the word open, ovary, oestrogen (an older spelling), oh, and many other words in English.
+It n open sound, and is found in the word open, ovary, oestrogen (an older spelling), oh, and many other words in English.
 Other related words in English are home and economics, originally a Greek word having to do with managing the home.

 However, it goes beyond this.
 The word ore in English is a mineral deposit and a source of riches.
 An oracle is a wise person or source of information.
 The word ocular refers to the eyes, and o is associated with seeing.
 And ode is a beautiful poem or expression of some type.
 Okay means all is well.